Ralo93/xAI_with_graphs/README.md

 Graph algorithms are fundamental in AI systems design because they help model and solve problems involving networks, relationships, and structures.
 These algorithms enable efficient handling of tasks such as shortest path finding, clustering, and graph traversal, which are essential in areas like recommendation systems, knowledge graph construction, and neural network design.

-This project focuses on **explainability with Graph Neural Networks (GNNs)** by implementing and visualizing state-of-the-art architectures.
+This project focuses on **explainability with Graph Neural Networks (GNNs)** by implementing and visualizing state-of-the-art architectures by focusing on the task of node classification on different datasets showcased in the papers mentioned later.
 The project is divided into two key areas:

 1. **Implementing GAT Architectures**: